-PGCPS' Anti-Bullying website has a link which may be accessed to complete the Bullying, Harassment or Intimidation Form.
+PGCPS' Anti-Bullying website has a link which may be accessed to complete the Bullying, Harassment, or Intimidation Form.
 This form also provides an opportunity to report gang-related or gang recruitment activity.
+The electronic report can be found at http://stopbullying.pgcps.org/ and can be translated in English, Spanish and French.

-Schools are required to conduct an investigation for each reported incident.
+Schools are required to investigate each reported incident.
 In every case, schools use the student information system to record gang information.
 The Department of Student Services and the Department of Security Services work collaboratively to record and review data to determine trends and action steps to reduce gang related incidents.

-To make anonymous reporting easier for students, parents and community onlookers, PGCPS has developed a new Bullying, Harassment or Intimidation (BHI) app that will be released in January 2020.
+To make anonymous reporting easier for students, parents, and community onlookers, PGCPS has developed a new Bullying, Harassment, or Intimidation (BHI) app that will be released in January 2020.
 This platform can be used to report Gang-related activity.
 Videos for staff members to provide training on how to use the app as well as a BHI Parent Tutorial have been developed to provide guidance on how to use this new tool.
 We recognize this avenue provides all stakeholders with the power to report incidents without trepidation.